rajdyp/rdocs/content/python/log-analysis/reference-guide.md

 ### "Should I process line-by-line or load all into memory?"

 ```
-Do I need to sort by timestamp or reference later entries?
+Do I need to:
+- Sort by timestamp or other field?
+- Match entries across the file (e.g., pair login with logout)?
+- Look ahead/back to other lines (e.g., find max before processing)?
 └─ YES → Load all into memory (list), then sort/process
-└─ NO → Can I calculate on single pass?
+└─ NO → Can I calculate everything in a single pass?
     └─ YES → Process line-by-line (memory efficient)
-    └─ NO → Need two passes?
+    └─ NO → Need two passes (e.g., identify issues, then fix them)?
         └─ YES → Load into memory or read file twice
 ```